appitoriadev/Discoteque/Tutorial/EF-Connectivity.md

 - Remember that these changes MUST NOT be uploaded to the server so always stash them or make them a server variable.

-- In the `program.cs` we do the following change to the data connection
+- In the `Program.cs` we do the following change to the data connection

 ```csharp
 builder.Services.AddDbContext<DiscotequeContext>(